replicatedhq/replicated-docs/docs/intro-replicated.md

 ## About the Replicated Platform

 The Replicated platform lets you distribute, install, support, and observe your applications in customer environments.
-With Replicated, you distribute your application using Helm charts, Kubernetes manifests, or Kubernetes Operators, then securely distribute to on-prem, online environments, and air gap environments.
+With Replicated, you distribute your application using Helm charts, Kubernetes manifests, or Kubernetes Operators, then securely install in any environment, including on-prem and air gap.

 The following sections describe Replicated key features that simplify the complex tasks and challenges of distributing and supporting an application successfully.